The Firewalla Web Interface is a complementary management interface to the mobile app. The goal is to provide:

 Search anywhere and take action on multiple items at once:

-Target list allows you to create your own list using IP or domain address; this list can be used to create rules to block, allow, or prioritize a group of targets.
+Target lists allow you to create your own list using IP or domain address; this list can be used to create rules to block, allow, or prioritize a group of targets.
 If you have a lot of rules, this feature can help you to organize them.

 - Target Lists can only be created and managed using the Firewalla Web interface.

-- Target Lists can be applied via the Web or App (version 1.45 or greater)
+- Target Lists can be applied via the Web or App.

-- Target List items for this version is restricted to 20 items
+- Target List items are restricted to 200 items

 - IP Range

 - You can only create up to 20 target lists

 The web interface is supported on: